Diabolical Masquerade

 Diabolical Masquerade was a Swedish one-man black metal band with progressive influences.
-The band was formed in 1993 in Stockholm as side project of Anders Nyström (aka Blakkheim), known for his work as the guitarist of Katatonia.
+The band was formed in 1993 in Stockholm as a side project of Anders Nyström (a.k.a.
+Blakkheim), known as the guitarist of Katatonia.

 History

 Diabolical Masquerade was a Swedish one-man black metal band.
-All music is written and played by Katatonia guitarist Anders "Blakkheim" Nyström, who wanted to have a band where he could compose more extreme music while Katatonia was exploring more mellow moods.
-The music leans heavily on avant-garde melodic black metal with some death metal and thrash metal influences.
-Blakkheim wanted to experiment more with song structure, theme and composition.
-This is most notably seen on the last Diabolical Masquerade album, Death's Design.
-This album is conceived as the soundtrack to a nonexistent Swedish horror movie, with 61 tracks broken up into 20 movements, each with a unique feel and theme.
-Death's Design includes many passages featuring various genres and styles, experimenting with progressive rock, progressive metal, ambient, classical music, and rhythmic percussion-based passages.
-Nyström worked together on the album with Dan Swanö.
-In early September 2004, Nyström announced that he had put the project to rest, after not having found the necessary inspiration while working on a fifth album.
+Katatonia guitarist Anders "Blakkheim" Nyström wrote and performed all music.
+He wanted to compose more extreme music while Katatonia explored more mellow moods.
+The music leans on avant-garde melodic black metal with death metal and thrash metal influences.
+Nyström wanted to experiment with song structure, themes, and composition.
+This is notable on the last Diabolical Masquerade album, Death's Design.
+This album was conceived as the soundtrack to a nonexistent horror movie, with 61 tracks broken up into 20 movements, each with a feel and theme.
+Death's Design includes passages featuring various genres and styles, experimenting with progressive rock, progressive metal, ambient, classical music, and rhythmic percussion-based passages.
+Nyström worked on the album with Dan Swanö.
+In early September 2004, Nyström announced that he had ended the project, lacking inspiration while working on a fifth album.